 The Perfect Fit for Your New Puppy

 While you’re finding that perfect neck collar for your dog, be sure to choose a collar with a width and hardware that is appropriate to your puppy’s size.
 A flat collar should fit snug around your puppy’s neck with enough room to fit two fingers between the collar and your puppy’s neck.
+This flat collar is adjustable and comes in different sizes.
 You can also use a tape measure to measure your dog’s neck and then add 2-3 inches.
 Growing puppies should be measured frequently for readjustment.

 If you have found this information helpful, check out our new book, 101 Essential Tips: Puppy or New Dog - Health and Safety for more handy information.